JMccProgress/chef-web-docs/content/chef_compliance_phase.md

 In the event that it is not practical to opt-in to pass attributes and data, Compliance Phase can be configured to pass the Chef Infra node object as a Chef InSpec attribute named `chef_node`.

 While this provides the ability to write more flexible profiles, it makes it more difficult to reuse profiles outside of Compliance Phase, requiring the Chef InSpec profile user to know how to pass in a single attribute containing
 Chef Infra-like data.
-Therefore, it is recommended explicitly passing external data  whenever possible.
+We recommended passing external data explicitly for most uses.

 To use this option, first enable it in a wrapper cookbook or similar: